cholin3721/202444085_IoT/README.md

-This repository is for summarize and memo about IoT class -By 202444085-
+This repository is for summarize and memo about IoT class -202444085-